 The huge and spectacular Jocotoco Antpitta has become a symbol of conservation in Ecuador and is resident at the Tapichalaca Reserve.
 Photo: Rich Hoyer

-Although Ecuador is renowned for epic birding, the south stands out like a string of pearls—accessible and vastly different habitats supporting an astounding diversity of species.
-We’ll sample these habitats, from the paramo above treeline in the high Andes, to the Amazonian foothills, to the elfin forest and lush cloud forest of the southeast, to the dry thornscrub and deciduous forest of the southwest, and the grassy savannah-like habitat of the Pacific coast.
-Each has its own specialty birds, and each is in close proximity to comfortable and often brilliantly situated accommodation.
+Although Ecuador is renowned for epic birding, the south stands out like a string of pearls - accessible and vastly different habitats supporting an astounding diversity of species.
+We’ll sample these habitats, from the paramo above treeline in the high Andes, to the rainforest of the Amazonian foothills, to the elfin forest and lush cloud forest of the southeast, to the dry thornscrub and deciduous forest of the southwest, and to the edge of mangrove woodland along the coast.
+Each has its own speciality birds, and each is close by comfortable and often brilliantly situated accommodation.
 This tour is perfectly set up for a memorable two weeks of birding.

 Day 2: We’ll start the tour birding the dry forest and scrub west of Guayaquil on the Santa Elena Peninsula.
-After a morning with possibilities of Necklaced Spinetail, Collared Antshrike, and Ecuadorian Piculet we’ll pass through Guayaquil heading south to a large and diverse coastal forest reserve at Manglares-Churute.
-This remnant mangrove forest bordered by dry forest and agricultural fields (rice paddies) is awash with interesting bird life and we have chances here for the southwestern forest specialities like Jet Antbird, Superciliated Wren, Crimson-breasted Finch, and Orange-crowned Euphonia.
+After a morning with possibilities of Gray-cheeked Parakeet, Collared Antshrike, and Crimson-breasted Finch we’ll pass through Guayaquil heading south to a large and diverse coastal forest reserve at Manglares-Churute.
+This remnant mangrove forest bordered by dry forest and agricultural fields (rice paddies) is awash with interesting bird life and we have chances here for the southwestern forest specialities like Jet Antbird, Baird’s Flycatcher, and Orange-crowned Euphonia.
 Further, the rice fields often have waders and shorebirds and unbelievable numbers of Snail Kites, and the mangrove forests have Mangrove Yellow Warbler.
-Leaving the lowlands, we’ll drive up and east into the mountains to Ecuador’s third largest city, the colonial enclave of Cuenca (also a UNESCO World Heritage Trust Site).
+Leaving the lowlands, we’ll drive up and east into the mountains to the edge of El Cajas National Park on the outskirts of Cuenca, Ecuador’s third largest city.
 Time permitting, we may stop on the way up at one of the “miradors” for a look out over the scenic countryside or pop into some polylepis woodland for a shot at a Giant Conebill.
 Night in Cuenca.

 Day 4: We’ll start in the scenic Yunguilla valley acacia woodlands at the reserve protecting the tiny range of the critically endangered Pale-headed Brush-Finch, a species rediscovered after being unrecorded for decades.
 Leaving here, we’ll drive south along the Andean ridge, crossing the continental divide a few times as we pass through patches of elfin forest, cloud forest, and dry inter-Andean scrub toward the city of Loja, stopping along the way for tanager flocks that may include Golden-crowned Tanager, Buff-breasted Mountain-Tanager, and Superciliaried Hemispingus.
 From these high elevations we’ll drop toward the east and the town of Zamora ending the day at Copalinga Lodge in the Amazonian foothills.
 Night at Copalinga Lodge.